Definition:

 Ultimately, KPIs are not just numbers, but tools that, when used correctly, can drive innovation, motivate teams, and guide organizations toward sustainable success.
 By adopting a culture based on metrics and continuous learning, companies can position themselves more competitively in a constantly changing business environment.

-To maximize the value of KPIs, it is essential for organizations to maintain an adaptive mindset, regularly reviewing and adjusting their indicators to ensure they remain aligned with evolving goals and challenges.
+To maximize the value of KPIs, it is essential that organizations maintain an adaptive mindset, regularly reviewing and adjusting their indicators to ensure they remain aligned with evolving goals and challenges.
 In this way, KPIs will continue to be a vital tool for measuring, managing, and driving business success in the foreseeable future.